 Claiming more than 30+ Affected Fields.
 If you are claiming more than 30+ Affected Fields, you may upload a preformatted spreadsheet, "Affected Field Spreadsheet." for bulk filing.
 Other Persons who have an interest in the Affected Field and you are filing on their behalf Affiliated Claimant Consent Form Filed lawsuit against Monsanto Stipulation of Dismissal With Prejudice Order Received payment for yield loss from your crop insurance If you wish for the field to be considered for a Benchmark Payment rather than only a Default Payment, documentation from the crop insurance company that they identified dicamba symptomology or documentation sufficient to show the Affected Field still qualifies as an Eligible Field under one of the exceptions in Section 7.b.i-iii of the Settlement Agreement.
 See FAQ 14 for additional information.

 Please note that other documents may be required.
 If required documents are not submitted, the Claims Administrator will notify you.

-The file formats of .xls and .xlsx of a max size of 20 MB are only allowed if you use the Affected Field Spreadsheet to submit your Affected Field information online.
+The file formats of .xls and .xlxs of a max size of 20 MB are allowed for the Affected Field Spreadsheet to submit your Affected Field information online in bulk.